ashleypatricks/most-frequently-occurring-word-analyser-cli-tool/README.md

 `npm run start:app text-files <number>`

-The report will be printed in the console in the foree format:
+The report will be printed in the console in the following format:

 `Top <number> words in <directory>`: